 However, the reason I am such a fan of sunglasses may surprise you, but nonmelanoma skin cancers are very common around the eye.
 The reason is the thin tissue around the eye is easily damaged by the sun’s ultraviolet rays.
 To help drive this point home 5-10% of all skin cancers occur on the eyelid.
 So, for those reasons wearing sunglasses are a huge step in having healthy vision for life.

 Our diet is easily linked to our overall health and it makes sense that it would also be linked to our eye health.
 Eating lots of green leafy vegetables and foods high in lutein and zeaxanthin are very beneficial for our eye health.
 Here is a link to a blog post that I wrote that discusses the healthy eating in depth.
+Along these same lines with eating Diabetes does have an impact on the eyes.

 Don’t Smoke for Healthy Vision